zmcgovarin/DecompMergeComparison/README.md

 - The 32nd column is the average of the first 30 columns

 ## Statistical Analysis
 Results from the Kruskal-Wallis and Iman-Conover tests can be found within the "Stats" folder.
+These tests were comleted using the SciPy (scipy.org) and SciKit (scikit-learn.org) Python libraries.
+The scores of the algorithms based on the number of functions won/lost/tied are also provided.

 ## Benchmarking Soure Code
 The benchmarking functions used in this project are from the the CEC’2010 Special Session and Competition on Large-Scale Global Optimization and CEC’2013 Special Session and Competition on Large-Scale Global Optimization.
 The original source code for the 2010 benchmark functions is credited to Thomas Weise (tweise@gmx.de) while the 2013 functions are credited to Giovanni Iacca (giovanniiaccca@incas3.eu).
 The code for both the 2010 and 2013 functions has been slightly modified for ease of use within this project.